langdale History, Family Crest & Coats of Arms

 The surname langdale was first found in Westmorland at either Great and Little Langdale or at Langdale.
 The Lords of Langdale held the manor of Langdale in the hundred of Pickering since before the time of King John.

-Important Dates for the langdale family
+Early History of the langdale family

 This web page shows only a small excerpt of our langdale research.
 Another 80 words (6 lines of text) covering the years 1773, 1532, 1580, 1598, 1661, 1658, 1661, 1661 and 1703 are included under the topic Early langdale History in all our PDF Extended History products and printed products wherever possible.